A chattel is defined as anything which is tangible moveable property.

 A tangible object is one that you can touch.
 The asset has to be a physical asset such as a piece of machinery or a painting.

-If you are dealing with this type of case, you may need to apportion the consideration, for example, between the various assets.
+If you are dealing with this type of case, you may need to apportion the consideration, between the various assets.
 TCGA92/S52 (4) provides for the apportionment to be made on a just and reasonable basis.

-In a Capital Gains Tax context, you should regard the question as one of fact.
+For the purposes of chargeable gains, you should regard the question as one of fact.
 Can the asset be moved easily and without damaging its surroundings?

 Small items of plant or other easily moved items will satisfy the test.